oktetlabs/te-jenkins/README.md

 finished and logs are copied to the location where they can be accessed via URL by Bublik (see publish-logs pipeline).

+### dpdk
+A pipeline for building DPDK.
+Saves repository URL, branch and revision in an artifact.

 ## Shared Jenkins library

 The library defined in `./vars/` contains common Jenkins/Groovy code